ehrenbrav/nestcamDIY/README.md

 ## Power Considerations

 The simplest power setup is just to plug it in.
 You can run an outdoor extension cord to the birdhouse, plug in an outdoor USB charger, and connect this to the device.
 Alternatively, you can use either a battery or a solar setup.
-Both involve using an uninterruptible power supply to power the device while you are swapping out the battery or when it is dark out.
+Both involve using an uninterruptible power supply to power the device while you are swapping out the battery or when it is dark.

 You can leave a weatherproof battery somewhere convenient, such as at the base of the tree, and run a USB charging cord from it to the device.
+You can periodically recharge this external battery - the onboard UPS power supply should keep the system running while you do so.

 For solar, you will need to experiment to find a suitable solar panel size and location.
 In sunny locations this is easy, but it is more challenging in cloudy weather or at shaded sites.
 You will need a large enough solar array coupled with a good-size battery to get you through the night and less-than-ideal solar conditions.
+There is a section on this below with more details.

+## Cost

+Assuming you have the tools you'll need (soldering iron, wire strippers, a drill, etc.), the cost of the electronics should be on the order of $250.
+This does not include the birdhouse itself, any solar panels, or an external battery, since these vary based on your installation choices.
+Most of that cost is the camera, internal battery, and the Pi.
+Again, the wired setup is both the simplest and cheapest option if you don't mind running an extension cord to the unit.

+All the materials required (other than the birdhouse itself) are listed in the BillOfMaterials.csv in this repo, along with links to where you can buy on Amazon.

+## Patience and Frustration

+If you are new to working on projects like this, it is essentially a law of nature that they won't work the first time.
+Honestly, if something works the very first time you hook it up, it is basically a miracle.
+Well, at least for my projects...

+The point is that you need to be patient and it is OK (even desireable?) to break things from time-to-time.
+In creating this project, I ran through two Pis, two UPS hats, three solar panels, one completely assembled circuit board that I spent hours soldering together, and numerous other connectors, wires, screws, etc. It's OK - it's to be expected and part of the creative process.

+If something isn't working and you get frustrated, just take a break.
+Chances are the answer will come to you the next morning.
+Also, ChatGPT has made debugging vastly easier - don't be shy about asking it why something is not working correctly.
+Point it to this repo, give it your error messages, and chances are it can lead you directly to the fix.

+What we're doing here isn't easy - it takes a huge attentiveness to detail, some serious focus, and multiple disparate skillsets.
+But if you are a beginner, just this one single project will teach you about electrical engineering, python, linux, soldering, woodworking, video, the command line, SSH, git, basic cryptography, web services, software development, solar design, power budgeting, and networking...without ever opening a textbook.
+So if you get frustrated, take a break and remember to have fun with the process!

+Expandible "Educational Background" sections are included throughout below if you would like to know more about what we are doing (and why).

 ## 1. Raspberry Pi Configuration